anarcat/terms-benchmarks/README.md

 I have also mostly reproduced Fatin's results in the latency tests, as is shown in the `editors.csv` file.

+All the latency tests were performed on Debian 9 (stretch) in a Xmonad or i3 session.

 Resources
 ---------

+Resources tests were done in two different ways:

  * first tests (`performance.csv` and `performance.py`, also in the
    notebook) were done with: